w-lfpup/wctk-js/docs/events.md

 }
 ```

-Two required properties instruct the Events controller to binds a set of `callbacks` to a `host`.
+Two required properties instruct the Events controller to bind a set of `callbacks` to a `host`.

 Afterwards, the Events controller adds the callbacks as event listeners on a `target` Node.